clariontools/CordovaCameraPreview/README.md

 var rect = {x: 100, y: 100, width: 200, height:200}; (required)
-var defaultCamera = 'rear'  // rear or front default is rear (optional) var toBack = true; // true indicates preview in back of html preview false forces preview on top with alpha value applied (optional) var maxCaptureLength = 640;  // This controls the max length of capture width or height (optional)
+var defaultCamera = 'rear'  // rear or front default is rear (optional) var toBack = true; // true indicates preview in back of html preview false forces preview on top with alpha value applied (optional) var maxCaptureLength = 640;  // This controls the max length of capture width or height 640 is only value currently supported forces 640x480 capture and preview faster and no need to resize (optional)

 var deviceRotation = cordova.plugins.camerapreview.ROTATION_FREE; // (optional)
   // Possible values for camera device rotation: